walterdejong/synctool/doc/chapter3.md

 3.7 Logging
 -----------
-When using option `--fix` to apply changes, synctool can log the performed actions to a file.
-Use the `logfile` directive in `synctool.conf` to specify that you want logging:
+When using option `--fix` to apply changes, synctool logs the made changes to a file on the master node -- by default, `/var/log/synctool.log`.
+If you don't want any logging, you can disable it by logging to `/dev/null`:

-    logfile /var/log/synctool.log
+    logfile /dev/null

-synctool will write this logfile on each node seperately, and a concatenated log on the master node.
+Mind that when you change the `logfile` setting, you should also have a look at `/etc/logrotate.d/`.
+During setup, a `logrotate` config file will be put in place to rotate `/var/log/synctool.log` on a regular basis.

 3.8 About symbolic links